Digitization of Scalar Fields for Quantum Computing: 0+1 Dimensional Scalar Field Theory

-In Figure~\ref{fig:tuning1sitelam32}, the expected precision of the ground-state energy is shown as a function of $\bar{\phi}_{\rm max}$ and $\sqrt{\frac{2^{n_Q}}{\omega_\phi}}$ for JLP (dashed) and HO (solid) bases, respectively.
+In Fig.~\ref{fig:tuning1sitelam32}, the expected precision of the ground-state energy is shown as a function of $\bar{\phi}_{\rm max}$ and $\sqrt{\frac{2^{n_Q}}{\omega_\phi}}$ for JLP (dashed) and HO (solid) bases, respectively.
 Values on the left of the minimum of each curve have reduced precision due to insufficient sampling in field space, while to the right of the minimum, the precision is reduced due to insufficient sampling in momentum space.
 Only at the minimum is the sampling in both spaces optimal.
-Given a fixed number of qubits, there is a value of the HO basis parameters that produce a higher-precision result in this system than a $\bar{\phi}_{\rm max}$-tuned JLP wavefunction digitization.
-For a desired precision, the HO basis offers a larger acceptable window in the basis tuning parameters than does the field digitization basis.
+It can be concluded that for these parameters, values of $\bar{\phi}_{\rm max}$ or $\omega_\phi$ can be selected (for $n_Q\geq3$) such that the errors introduced by digitization are significantly smaller than those expected from computations on NISQ-era hardware.
+As such, the digitization of the scalar field is not expected to limit the accuracy of NISQ-era computations.
+For $n_Q < 3$, the field digitization is expected to provide a limit to the accuracy of NISQ-era computations.
+Comparing the basis choices given a fixed number of qubits, there is a value of the HO basis parameters that produce a higher-precision result in this system than a $\bar{\phi}_{\rm max}$-tuned JLP wavefunction digitization.
+For a desired precision, the HO basis offers a larger acceptable window in the basis tuning parameters than does the JLP field digitization basis.
 This translates, through the circuit descriptions of Figs.~\ref{fig:HOphiC3}~and~\ref{fig:HOHOnQ3circuit}, to reduced sensitivity on the exact angles applied in the Z-axis rotation gates.
 This sensitivity will be relevant in the NISQ era with imperfect gate fidelities, and will continue to be relevant once fault-tolerant quantum computing is available (where the precision determines the number of $T$ gates~\footnote{The T gate, $ $, is the gate commonly added to the Clifford group to create universal quantum computation.
 Its proliferation is considered a meaningful cost model for many plausible implementations considered for future fault-tolerant quantum computing.} needed to decompose any Z-axis rotation with expected scaling of $\big|\log_2|\epsilon_\theta|\big|$ \cite{Selinger:2015:ECA:2685188.2685198,Ross2016OptimalAC,Kliuchnikov2013}. )